 Problem: Bubbles in the polish

 Quick fix: Don’t shake the bottle vigorously.
-Instead roll the bottle between the palms of your hands.
-If you have time, place the bottle in the fridge for about 15 minutes as this allows the bubbles to smooth out and ensure a bubble-free paint.
+Instead, roll the bottle between the palms of your hands.
+If you have time, place the bottle in the fridge for about 15 minutes as this allows the bubbles to smooth out and ensures a bubble-free paint.

 What trick or quick fix works for you?
 Share it below.